MJ-Kerr/MJ-Kerr/README.md

 <!-- [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=MJ-Kerr)](https://github.com/anuraghazra/github-readme-stats)-->
 ## I am Miles Kerr,

 ### I am relativly new to the developer life.
 Just got done with Coding Dojo, and wow that was a whirlwind.
-The language I most vibed with is React.
-Just the remarkable ease and functionality of react makes me want to learn so much more.
-Please don't get me wrong I see a use for the others put thats where my passion lies.

 ### The bootcamp taught me a lot about what I was capable of when I put my  mind to it.
 As somebody who didn't really play around with coding before I got started, it was remarkable how well I was able to excel without the years of coding my cohort mates had.
 Imagine I didn't even own a computer a year and a half a go, and now I'm looking for my first job in tech.